 Creating an Estate Plan

 “Creating An Estate Plan” sounds like a daunting task, but it doesn’t have to be difficult.
-Establishing a plan gives you security for your lifetime, and a sense of peace that you have planned well for the administration and distribution of the worldly goods that you leave behind.
+Establishing a helps provide you security for your lifetime, and a sense of peace that you have planned well for the administration and distribution of the worldly goods that you leave behind.

 You might be surprised to hear that only a small percentage of the population actually take the time to make a will.
-A recent study showed that less than half of US citizens have a will.
-Like the right to vote, we each have the right to set forth how our assets will be distributed upon our death, and it’s important that we exercise this right.
+Studies show that less than half of US citizens have a will.
+We each have the right to set forth how our assets will be distributed upon our death, and it’s important that we exercise this right.
 When we don’t have a will the state writes one for us, which basically means that the laws, not our desires, will govern the disposition of our estate.

-For couples with children, the focus of an estate plan is generally on providing for their children.
-For couples who don’t have children, the focus may be on providing for other family members.
+For people with children, the focus of an estate plan is generally on providing for their children.
+For people who don’t have children, the focus may be on providing for other family members.
 This is important and biblical because God loves the family.
-It is a blessing that we can establish our plan in a way that will not only maximize the financial security for our family, but also convey to them our beliefs in a way that will honor God.
+It is possible to establish a plan that will not only provide the financial security for our family, but also reinforce to them our beliefs by also providing for the Lord's work in our plan.

-In addition to many joyful stories of how people have set up estate plans that honored God, there are also stories of conflict.
+In addition to many joyful stories of how people have set up estate plans, there are also stories of conflict.
 The need to divide money and property can escalate animosity and create conflict in many situations.
 There have been numerous situations where brothers and sisters fought over the properties that their parents worked so hard to acquire.

 Planning your estate creates a unique opportunity.
-Rather than establishing a plan that may lead to litigation, you can seek to establish a plan that witnesses to the beneficiaries your love of God.
+Rather than not having a plan, which may lead to litigation, you can establish a plan that also witnesses to the beneficiaries your love of God.

 You might be interested in initially providing for yourself, your spouse, and your children, but thereafter provide for a charity.
 This result can be accomplished in the living trust, but it can also be done through a Charitable Remainder Trust.
 This trust is referred to as a Charitable REMAINDER Trust, because the non-charitable beneficiaries, say children, receive a regular distribution for a designated period, which can consist of both income and principal, and the charity receives whatever is remaining in the trust after all payments to the beneficiaries.
 Because charities enjoy favorable tax treatment, Charitable Remainder Trusts can be a powerful tax vehicle.
 By effectively using the income tax deductions and avoiding capital gains taxes, the plan can result in a significant gift to charity without reducing the amount being left to the beneficiaries.
 For that reason, many refer to Charitable Remainder Trusts as win-win vehicles because the goal of providing for family and the goal of providing for a charity can both be met.

-There are many other estate planning vehicles an experienced practitioner can assist you in implementing.
+There are many other estate planning vehicles, providing Reversible Living Trusts and Charitable Remainder Trusts, that an experienced practitioner can assist you with.
 Establishing an estate plan that meets your goals is a privilege and can be a blessing to you and others.
-The Hawaii Baptist Foundation encourages you to establish an estate plan and put it down in writing with the help of professionals.
+The Hawaii Baptist Foundation encourages you to establish an estate plan and put it down in writing.

 You should prepare and properly document an estate plan: